Police in Ecuador seize a ton of cocaine bound for Bulgaria | DW | 03.10.2021

 Police discovered a metric ton of cocaine bound for Bulgaria in a container at the port of regional capital Guayaquil, anti-narcotics units in the southwestern city reported.

-Guayaquil law enforcement also seized another 1.5 tons of cocaine on a sailing boat headed to Chile on the same day.
-They also arrested five people.
+Guayaquil law enforcement also seized another 1.5 tons of cocaine on a sailing boat headed to Chile on the same day, and arrested five people.

 Authorities seized the drugs on Saturday as part of an operation called "Matrix" during a search at Guayaquil port, said Manuel Gomez, anti-narcotics chief from Zone 8 of the city.